ThibaultJanBeyer/DragSelect/CONTRIBUTING.md

 it will install `gulp` for later building & open `tests/quicktest.html` for your convenience.

-*Note: this will fail on other operating systems than Mac because I’m using the mac specific `open` command to open the file*
+*Note: opening quicktest will fail on other operating systems than Mac because I’m using the mac specific `open` command to open the file.
+However, that is not an issue and you can go on opening the file manually.*

 ## Testing